code-with-amitk/Code-examples/Languages/Programming_Languages/Rust/References_and_Borrowing/README.md

 <a name="bow"></a>
 ## Borrowing = Reference (&var)
-- **What?** Means passing the reference of a variable.
-Borrowing means that needed to be returned(we cannot change).
+- Means passing the reference of a variable.
+  - **Mutable Reference/Mutable Borrow:** Allow the borrower to modify the data.
+  - **Immutable Reference:** Donot allow the borrower to modify the data.
 ```rust
 fn print( a : &Vec<i32>) {
   println!("{}"a.len());            //1